rubyworks/smeagol/README.md

     - title: Projects
       href: "http://github.com/trans"

-Probably the most important feild is `static`.
+Probably the most important field is `static`.
 By setting this to `public`, we inform Smeagol that we deploying a static site and the static files are to be saved in 'public/` directory.